 “The club owner told me to grow up – too many antics.”

 Then I told them the story about Joey disappearing at the airport in New York.
 Their reaction reflected everyone’s poor impression of my junkie cousin.

 “It’s hard to explain why he means so much to me.
 You think I’m wild.
 He’s been that way since running away to New York City when he was fifteen.
-If something happens to him, I’d be crushed.”
+If something happens to him, I’ll be crushed.”

 “Andy?
 You’ve had a boyfriend shot and killed in front of you.
 John Boy almost died from snake bite.
-Your old band had a dealer who you said OD’d from heroin.
+Your old band had a dealer who OD’d from heroin.
 Your cousin’s sick.
 He’ll probably die or at best end up in jail.
 You’ve done everything possible to save him.
 Now it’s up to him.
 You can’t save everyone,” Angie always spoke her mind.

 “Joey’s the first person I ever loved.
 I stopped being a self-centered kid.
 The world opened up to me when I no longer thought just about myself.”

 “You’re so deep,” Amy reflected.
 “I think I know what you mean.
-We love you, Andy, just like you and your cousin.
+We love you, Andy, just like you do your cousin.
 We were just hicks from the sticks and never thought about anyone but ourselves.
 Now we have ‘Gator to deal with.
 Thanks a lot.”

 “How’s that going?”
 I laughed, not really wanting to know.

 “It’s crazy.
 He’s incredible.
 His heart is so big.
 We don’t even think about his cheerleader/girlfriend.
 He tries really hard to understand us.
 With you, he can love you like the brother he never had.
 With us, he tries to appreciate the twin things between us and wants to share in it.”